Using Parentheses (Round Brackets)

 - Ensure the rod(s) is(are) aligned with the top section.

-Don't Overuse Round BracketsUsing lots of brackets in your writing is usually a sign of bad sentence structure.
-Brackets also look a little informal in business correspondence.
+Don't Overuse ParenthesesUsing lots of parentheses in your writing is usually a sign of bad sentence structure.
+Parentheses also look a little informal in business correspondence.
 Luckily, the latter issue is easily solved.
-You do not have to use brackets all the time.
-You have a choice between round brackets, commas, and dashes.
+You do not have to use parentheses all the time.
+You have a choice between parentheses, commas, and dashes.
 These are all types of parenthetical punctuation.
 The information between a pairing of parenthetical punctuation is called a parenthesis.

 How Long Can Parenthesis Be?Parenthesis is used to add additional information.
 Often, it is just a few words, but it can be a complete sentence or even a few sentences.
 (If it's any longer than that, you should probably reconsider whether it's appropriate as a parenthesis.)

-Full Stops / Period Inside or Outside the Brackets?In most cases, the full stop (period ) will be outside the brackets, but if your parenthesis is a complete sentence, it should start with a capital letter and end in a full stop / period, which would be inside the brackets.
+Periods (Full Stops) Inside or Outside the Brackets?In most cases, the period (full stop ) will be outside the end bracket, but if your parenthesis is a complete sentence, it should start with a capital letter and end in a period, which would be inside the brackets.

 - Ashley likes cakes (especially cream cakes).

 - Ashley likes cakes.
-(He really likes cream cakes.)
+(He especially likes cream cakes.)

-If the parenthesis is a complete sentence within another sentence, you can omit the full stop / period for style reasons.
-This is why there is no full stop / period after the word volt in the second example about sharks.
-Here's another example:
+If the parenthesis is a complete sentence within another sentence, you can omit the period for style reasons.
+Look at this example again:

 - As the wine-growing season in France (We lived in France during my twenties) draws to a close, the festivals start.